wrobdomi/LIN-Network/README.md

 ## Another features
 The system has diagnostics and error handling features.
-One of them is polling slaves by a master between starting transfer data ( diagnostic frames ).
+One of them is polling slaves by a master before starting transfer data ( diagnostic frames ).
 To visualize this process LEDs are lighted when positive response is received.
 Also 'trace' windows enables looking at frames.
 ![aaaaaa](https://user-images.githubusercontent.com/37666186/38032690-90d59f76-329e-11e8-8712-11615d2d5d22.gif)
 ![der](https://user-images.githubusercontent.com/37666186/38033171-b68db194-329f-11e8-80ad-0428506dc754.gif)